tohachan/remix-genai-template/README.md

 **🎯 Live Demonstration: `examples/cursor-generated-project` Branch**

-To showcase the full potential of this template and Cursor AI integration, we've created a **complete, production-ready project** that demonstrates advanced architectural patterns and complex functionality:
+To showcase the full potential of this template and AI integration, we've created a **complete, production-ready project** that demonstrates advanced architectural patterns and complex functionality:

 ```bash
 # Switch to the example branch to explore the full implementation